In this ever-evolving situation, it can be hard to keep up with the latest guidance. Here’s what you need to know to navigate NYC right now:

-To facilitate social distancing in the City, the Mayor has announced 67 miles of street-traffic closures, sidewalk widening and additional bike lanes, with the goal of expanding to 100 miles in order to increase public space and serve the hardest-hit communities.
+- To facilitate social distancing in the City, Open Streets has brought 67 miles of street-traffic closures, sidewalk widening and additional bike lanes, with the goal of expanding to 100 miles in order to increase public space and serve the hardest-hit communities.
+Learn more here.

 - New York City offers this comprehensive vaccine-finder tool, updated on a rolling basis, which includes links to local vaccination centers and pharmacies.

 - You may call 877-VAX-4NYC (877-829-4692) to schedule an appointment and for more information.